trias-project/occ-cube-alien/README.md

 You can generate the Belgian occurrence data cube by running the [R Markdown files](https://rmarkdown.rstudio.com/) in `src/belgium` following the order shown here below:

-1. `download.Rmd`: trigger a GBIF download and add it to the list of triggered downloads
+1. `1_download.Rmd`: trigger a GBIF download and add it to the list of triggered downloads
-2. `create_db.Rmd`: create a sqlite database and perform basic data cleaning
+2. `2_create_db.Rmd`: create a sqlite database and perform basic data cleaning
-3. `assign_grid.Rmd`: assign geographic cell code to occurrence data
+3. `3_assign_grid.Rmd`: assign geographic cell code to occurrence data
-4. `aggregate.Rmd`: aggregate occurrences per taxon, year and cell code to create the _Belgian occurrence data cube_, its taxonomic compendium and data cube at kingdom level (baseline)
+4. `4_aggregate.Rmd`: aggregate occurrences per taxon, year and cell code to create the _Belgian occurrence data cube_, its taxonomic compendium and data cube at kingdom level (baseline)

 The output files, `cube_belgium.tsv`, `cube_belgium_taxa.tsv` and `cube_baseline.tsv` are automatically generated in  folder `/data/output/`.